prbarretto/wdi_6_rails_lab_feature_spec/README.md

 As a visitor/unregistered user
 I would like to sign up
-So I perform all the wonderful features of this app.
+So I use all the wonderful features of this app.

 As registered user
 I would like to sign in.
 So I can manage my movies.

 As a signed in user
-I would like to be able to add my movies.
+I would like to be able to add to my set of movies.
-So that we can build up a set of movies to rate.
+So I can rate these movies.

 As a signed in user
 I would like to be able to rate movies